themarquisdesheric/amber-health/src/pages/articles/2019-09-22-endometriosis-symptoms.md

 <h3>Key facts to keep in mind as you seek care</h3>

-* Be wary of providers who believe your pain and symptoms must relate to your menses.
-This is not accurate for most patients.
+* Be wary of providers who believe that your pain and symptoms must relate to your menses.
+This is not accurate since many patients will experience chronic symptoms.
 * Endometriosis and its related conditions manifest as a unique presentation in each patient so no two patients have the same symptoms and comorbidities.
+You care must be individualized to your specific needs.
 * Do not accept a dismissal of your specific symptoms as unrelated.
 You should be heard and your symptoms should be further investigated and ruled out accordingly.
+Endometriosis has many comorbid conditions.
 * The effects of having multiple diseases is wide reaching and demands a multidisciplinary approach to care.
+Your care team may include several providers from various specialties.

 While endometriosis remains largely unknown, theories abound.
-In my next article, [Endometriosis Potential Causes](/articles/2019-09-24-endometriosis-potential-causes/) theories on etiology are examined.
+In the next article of the series, [Endometriosis Potential Causes](/articles/2019-09-24-endometriosis-potential-causes/), theories on etiology are examined.

 <h3 class="table-of-contents">Endo Series Table of Contents</h3>